 Other great things to see include hiking through natural tunnels, hiking over natural stone bridges, and seeing a number of waterfalls.
 You can even swim with a group of curious river dolphins.

 When swimming here and exploring all the other still very much wild sites in Guaviare, it’s important to minimize the use of chemical products like sunscreen and bug spray to keep the area pristine.
-Instead, pack long-sleeved hiking shirts and pants to protect you from the sun and bugs.

 Learn more about things to do and how to plan a trip to this unique off-the-beaten-path destination in Colombia at this complete guide to San José del Guaviare.